 Homelessness & Hunger

 Family Promise of Greater Des Moines (FPGD) assists families experiencing homelessness through a network of 14 area faith-based host congregations that provide clean, safe overnight shelter and nutritious meals for a period of one week every 3 months.
 The host congregations provide each family with a private room for sleeping as well as dinner and food for breakfast and for packing a lunch.
 Each time First Unitarian hosts, over 80 volunteers are needed to assist with meals, kitchen clean up, driving, and serving as evening and overnight hosts.
-Contact Sue Huber to learn more.
+Contact Elaine Imlau to learn more.